 To operate commercial vehicles lawfully within the USA and Tracy City TN, a driver needs to attain a CDL (Commercial Driver’s License).
 The three license classes that one can qualify for are Class A, Class B and Class C. Since the subject of this article is how to choose a truck driver school, we will highlight Class A and Class B licenses.
 What differentiates each class of CDL is the type of vehicle that the driver can operate as well as the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are brief summaries of the two classes.

 Class A CDL.
-A Class A Commercial Drivers License is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-Several of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A CDL is needed to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Some of the vehicles that drivers may be able to operate with Class A licenses are: